sahil-mankad/Gender-Classification/README.md

 # Gender-Classification

-In this project we train and test a model to
+In this project we train a model to correctly identify the gender of a person given an image.

 Below is the file structure used for this project.